ManuFutureToday/mtconnect_part_detection/README.md

 The script:

 - Parses `probe` responses to register the device and data items.
-- Checks and tracks the MTConnect Agent `instanceId` to avoide dta loss in case of resets.
+- Checks and tracks the MTConnect Agent `instanceId` to avoide data loss in case of resets.
 - Logs `Sample`, `Event`, and `Condition` streams into separate tables.
 - Automatically resume from the last recorded sequence.